karayabin/universe-snapshot/universe/Ling/Light_Mailer/personal/mydoc/pages/conception-notes.md

 - **my_app_1/forgotten_password**

-As you can see, the template name is basically the relative path (from the **Light_Mailer** directory) to the directory containing your templates.
+As you can see, the template name is basically the relative path (from the **Ling.Light_Mailer** directory) to the directory containing your templates.